-Biotech startups and entrepreneurs can look no further than Jacksonville with the grand opening of the Life Sciences Incubator (LSI) at Mayo Clinic this morning.
+Biotech startups and entrepreneurs can look no further than Jacksonville with the grand opening of the Mayo Clinic Innovation Exchange this morning.
 Located in the new 75,000-square-foot Discovery & Innovation Building on the Jacksonville hospital campus, the LSI paves the way for collaboration among science professionals, students and health care and biotech startups that can benefit from being located on Mayo Clinic’s campus.

 Designed to serve as the commercial bridge that connects research labs to the clinical market, the LSI provides support through three components: